andreidmt/tpl-ts-jsdoc/README.md

 * Better repeat yourself than a wrong abstraction
 * Don't fix imaginary future problem
 * Extract code in libraries and test 100%
-* If possible, don't mock, write E2E tests
+* If possible, don't mock, E2E test